 This command allows you to manage users in buildbot's database.
 No extra requirements are needed to use this command, aside from the Buildmaster running.
 For details on how Buildbot manages users, see Users.

-master The user command can be run virtually anywhere provided a location of the running buildmaster.
-The option -master argument is of the form MASTERHOST: PORT . username PB connection authentication that should match the arguments to CommandlineUserManager.
+--master The user command can be run virtually anywhere provided a location of the running buildmaster.
+The option -master argument is of the form lineUserManager.

+MASTERHOST: PORT.